counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     # feature item loop
-    - name : "Centralize your Tooling Conventions" icon : "ti-credit-card" content : "Have a single place with the Yaml conventions that you want to reinforce in all your repositories."
+    - name : "Centralize your Tooling Conventions" icon : "ti-credit-card" content : "Have a single place with the list and the status of all your Yaml conventions."

     # feature item loop
     - name : "Test Yml Code Changes and Conventions"